-9.4.1.
-Event screening
+10.4.1 Event Screening

-- 9.4.1.1.
-City hosting departments may screen for events in the future that it believes the City may wish to host. - 9.4.1.2.
-The City of Cape Town wishes to identify events to bid for based on the same criteria as outlined in 9.3.2 and 9.3.9. - 9.4.1.3.
-Future events can be identified 3 15 years in advance but the ideal time-frame is 5 years. - 9.4.1.4.
-City hosting departments may also be approached by external federations, city agencies or other spheres of government to bid for events. - 9.4.1.5.
-City hosting departments should obtain the necessary information and sanction of the applicable organising body and ensure the Events Department is kept informed. - 9.4.1.6.
-The City of Cape Town's Events Department will keep a bidding register which is a record of all events that the City of Cape Town has expressed an interest in hosting in the future - Recommendation on support bidding events will be made by the Special Events committee. - 9.4.1.8.
-The decision to support a bid resides in Council. - 9.4.1.9.
-The City's hosting department is required to ensure that a report is submitted to Council and that funding to support the event is requested on the budget in the financial year where such funding may become applicable. - 9.4.1.10.
-In the event that the budget implications for hosting an events is so large that it requires assistance from more than one sphere of government, it is the hosting departments responsibility to manage the process and solicit the support in order to make the business plan viable.
+- 10.4.1.1.
+City Event Hosting Departments may screen for events in the future that it believes the City may wish to host. - 10.4.1.2.
+The City wishes to identify events to bid for based on the same criteria as outlined in 10.3.2 and 10.3.9. - 10.4.1.3.
+Future events can be identified 3 15 years in advance but the ideal time-frame is 5 years. - 10.4.1.4.
+City Event Hosting Departments may also be approached by external federations, city agencies or other spheres of government to bid for events. - 10.4.1.5.
+City Event Hosting Departments should obtain the necessary information and sanction of the applicable organising body and ensure the Events Department is kept informed. - 10.4.1.6.
+The City's Events Department will keep a bidding register which is a record of all events that the has expressed an interest in hosting in the future - 10.4.1.7.
+Recommendation on support bidding events will be made by the Special Events committee. - 10.4.1.8.
+The decision to support a bid resides in Council. - 10.4.1.9.
+The City Event Hosting Departments is required to ensure that a report is submitted to Council and that funding to support the event is requested on the budget in the financial year where such funding may become applicable. - 10.4.1.10.
+In the event that the budget implications for hosting an event is so large that it requires assistance from more than one sphere of government, it is the hosting departments responsibility to manage the process and solicit the support in order to make the business plan viable.

-9.4.2.
-Non-financial support for bidding
+10.4.2 Non-financial support for bidding

-- 9.4.2.1.
-Such support includes letters of support from the Executive Mayor and access to City of Cape Town Mayoral Committee members for networking and assistance with information. - 9.4.2.2.
+- 10.4.2.1.
+Such support includes letters of support from the Executive Mayor and access to the City's Mayoral Committee members for networking and assistance with information. - 10.4.2.2.
 Only letters of support signed by the Executive Mayor will be deemed valid.

-9.4.3.
-Financial support for bidding
+10.4.3 Financial Support for Bidding

-9.4.3.1.
+10.4.3.1.
 Support that may result in expenditure includes the developing and printing of bid books, hosting dinners and making presentations at venues outside the City.
-In some cases the City may be required to pay an upfront bidding fee and sign a host city agreement.
+In some cases, the City may be required to pay an upfront bidding fee and sign a host city agreement.